 In the protein samples we have three types of nuclei that we need to take into account - 15N, 1H and 2H.
-The direct and inverse 1H-15N cross-polarisation sections employed in the CODEX pulse sequence ensure that in the experiment we observe the interactions between protonated 15N's and many remote 2H's can be sufficient to induce RIDER-type distortions in the CODEX experiment.
-To demonstrate the hierarchy of the inter-nuclear interactions in our samples, we measured 15N Hahn-echo decays (Fig. 10) and the initial signal S_0 (the signal at short mixing time) in the CSA and dipolar CODEX experiments as a function of NT_R (Fig. 11) for various combinations of 1H and 2H decoupling schemes.
-Note that the S0 vs NT_R dependence is in fact the analogue of the Hahn-echo experiment, the only difference is that either CSA or dipolar interaction is reintroduced by means of recoupling pulses during the transverse relaxation.
+The direct and inverse 1H-15N CP sections employed in the CODEX pulse sequence ensure that in the experiment we observe only those nitrogens that have protons attached, and all 15N's coupled to 2H in the protein backbone remain invisible.
+Still, the interactions between protonated 15N's and many remote 2H's can be sufficient to induce RIDER-type distortions in the CODEX experiment.
+To demonstrate the hierarchy of the inter-nuclear interactions in our samples, we measured 15N Hahn-echo decays (Fig. 10) and the initial signal S_0 (the signal at short mixing time) in the CSA and dipolar CODEX experiments as a function of NT_R (Fig. 11) for various combinations of 1 H and 2 H decoupling schemes.
+Note that the S_0 vs. NT_R dependence is in fact the analogue of the Hahn-echo experiment, the only difference is that either CSA or dipolar interaction is reintroduced by means of recoupling pulses during the transverse relaxation.